Introduction and purpose

 - The outcome was grossly disproportionate to the offense.

 - The student conduct decision was not based on substantial information.
 Substantial information means relevant information that a reasonable person might accept as adequate to support a conclusion.
 In making this determination, the appellate officer must respect the credibility determinations of the hearing body and must not substitute the officer's judgment for the hearing body.
 Rather, the appellate officer must determine whether the hearing body’s decision was unreasonable (i.e., arbitrary) in light of the information presented.

 Nature of Appellate Review

-A student found to have violated Board of Regents Policy: Student Conduct Code has the right to appeal the decision.
+A student found to have violated Board of Regents Policy: Student Conduct Code has the right to appeal the disciplinary decision.
 Appellate review generally is a review of the record to determine whether a serious error occurred in the original proceeding that resulted in unfairness.
 Appellate review respects the credibility judgments of the hearing body, and respects the hearing body’s determinations as long as there is any evidence to reasonably support them.

 The appellate officer makes the final University decision regarding student discipline.
 The Provost serves as the appellate officer, unless the Provost authorizes another administrator who holds a position of campus-wide scope to serve as the appellate officer in the Provost's place.

-Parties and Advocates
+Parties and Advisors